Qiskit/qiskit-metapackage/docs/getting_started.rst

     If the packages were installed correctly, you can run ``conda list`` to see the active packages in your virtual environment.

-    If you intend to use visualization functionality or Jupyter notebooks it is recommended to install Qiskit with the extra ``visualization`` support:
+    If you intend to use visualization functionality or Jupyter Notebook (formerly IPython Notebooks) it is recommended to install Qiskit with the extra ``visualization`` support:

     .. code:: sh